-How you measure effectiveness is entirely different for each of these goals.
+How you measure marketing effectiveness is entirely different for each of these goals.
 Many marketers get frustrated with display advertising when they try to either combine brand awareness and direct response advertisement or when they apply the wrong metrics to measure either of the objectives.

 What makes a successful awareness display ad?

 When your goal is brand awareness, an effective display ad must accomplish three things: